Frame Type

 - Forward tilt for working under controlled light

-- Heirloom-grade — these survive grandchildren
+- Heirloom-grade — these outlast the painters who buy them

 Cons